xiajian/xiajian.github.io/_posts/2011-12-29-jekyll-introduction.md

 **Order**
 Ordering is an important part of Jekyll but it is hard to specify a custom ordering strategy.
-Only reverse chronological and chronological ordering is supported in Jekyll.
+Only reverse chronological(年代顺序) and chronological ordering is supported in Jekyll.

 Since the date is hard-coded into the filename format, to change the order, you must change the dates in the filenames.

 **Tags**
 Posts can have tags associated with them as part of their meta-data.
-Tags may be placed on posts by providing them in the post's YAML front matter.
+Tags may be placed on posts by providing them in the post's YAML front matter(扉页).
 You have access to the post-specific tags in the templates.
 These tags also get added to the sitewide collection.

 **Categories**